 Although the summer months bring thousands of visitors to Camden, it truly is a year-round community with something fun to do in every season!
 In the summer, Camden is home to the annual Parade of the Tallships and Maine Windjammer Days, festivals celebrating the rich sailing history of Camden and a chance to show of some beautiful ships.
 The Harbor Arts and Camden Jazz Festival draw a large community to appreciate the local artists and musicians.

 There are plenty of things to do in Camden during the winter as the town becomes a hot spot for winter sports.
 The Camden Snow Bowl is a community owned ski area on Ragged Mountain and the only Eastern ski area with a view of the Atlantic Ocean.
 Skiers and snowboarders alike will enjoy this picturesque ski mountain in Camden.
-In February, the Snow Bowl is also home to the North American Toboggan Championships.
+In February, Camden Snow Bowl is home to the North American Toboggan Championships.
 Ice-skating and cross-country are also popular winter activities that many Camden visitors enjoy.

 Lodging in Camden can be very unique, as there are many Historic Inns and charming Bed and Breakfasts to stay at.
 For larger groups or families, motels, hotels and waterfront resorts are able to accommodate and please all guests at affordable prices.
 Camden weddings have become very popular, as the town is such a picture perfect spot for your rehearsal and wedding reception, and the ideal starting place for your honeymoon touring the Maine coast.

-Lincolnville is Camden's neighboring town to the north on the Coast with several great lodging establishments as well.
+Lincolnville is Camden's neighboring town to the north on the Coast with several great lodging establishments and a Maine winery.
 And many love visiting the equally quiant villages of Rockport and Rockland and Owls Head just to the south of Camden.
 There are so many things to do in Camden that we recommend staying at least a few days.